Privacy Rights Clearinghouse

 - The merchant is contractually obligated to provide personal identification information in order to complete the credit card transaction.

-- The card is used to "pay at the pump" for gasoline, limited to Zip Code information which may be used solely for prevention of fraud, theft, or identity theft.
+- The card is used to "pay at the pump" for gasoline, limited to zip Code information which may be used solely for prevention of fraud, theft, or identity theft.

 The Song-Beverly Credit Card Act does not prohibit a California merchant from requiring a consumer who pays for goods or services by credit card to show identification such as a California driver’s license or California ID.
 If these are not available, another form of photo identification can be required to be shown.
 But merchants cannot write or record any information from these documents.
-As we explain below, the major credit card company rules provide that merchants cannot make showing identification a condition of credit card acceptance.
+However, as we explain below, the major credit card company rules provide that merchants cannot make showing identification a condition of credit card acceptance.

 Merchants who accept a check for goods or services sold or leased at retail cannot:

 - Require a consumer to provide a credit card or record the credit card number in connection with any part of the transaction.

 - Require a consumer to sign a statement agreeing to allow the consumer’s credit card to be charged to cover the amount of the check in case the check bounces.